Bukk94/PrintServiceLibrary/README.md

 printService.LoadInstalledPrinters();
 ```

-## Neodynamic integration
+# Neodynamic integration

 PSL API has [Neodynamic ThermalLabel SDK](https://www.neodynamic.com/products/printing/thermal-label/sdk-vb-net-csharp/download/)
 integration.
-If you do have Neodynamic licence key, you can pass it in
+If you do have Neodynamic license key, you can pass it in
 `PrintService` constructor and call methods like `PreviewZPLPrint`.

-These methods further enhances Neodynamic ZPL code generation from raw XML template by locally
+These methods further enhance Neodynamic ZPL code generation from raw XML template by locally
-previewing ZPL commands that will get send to the printer or by local data binding without needing communication with the printer.
+previewing ZPL commands that will get sent to the printer or by local data binding without needing communication with the printer.

-You can use these commands regardless of Neodynamic SDK licence but beware that "TRIAL" logo will be embedded in the ZPL commands.
+You can use these commands regardless of Neodynamic SDK license but beware that the "TRIAL" logo will be embedded in the ZPL commands.

+# Lightweight version

+There is also a Lightweight version in a separate branch that doesn't contain Neodynamic ThermalLabel SDK.
+This removes all necessary libraries (which are quite large) and only provides printer communication.

+# Languages

+PSL API is multilingual.
+Supported languages are English and Czech.

 ### Licensing